TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/DeclarationFile/Index.rst

          "this extension could not be written independently of core source code modifications".

-         An extension is not internal just because it uses TYPO3 general classes e.g. those from t3lib/.
+         An extension is not internal just because it uses TYPO3 general classes.

          True non-internal extensions are characterized by the fact that they could be written without making core source code changes, but rely